 Tru-D SmartUVC is an automated, remotely-operated UVC disinfection system that self-adjusts to the size and content dynamics of any room to deliver the proper, lethal dose of UVC light energy necessary for complete terminal disinfection.
-Tru-D is the only UVC disinfection device backed by a CDC-funded, randomized clinical trial* to show that it is capable of reducing the transmission of health care-associated infections by 30+ percent as well as the incidence of targeted MDROs hospital-wide.
+Tru-D is the only UVC disinfection device backed by a CDC-funded, randomized clinical trial* to show that it is capable of reducing the risk of transmission of health care-associated infections by 30+ percent as well as the incidence of targeted MDROs hospital-wide.
 More Tru-Ds have been deployed to disinfect hospitals across the globe than all other competing lookalike offerings, fighting deadly pathogens such as C. diff, MRSA, VRE, MERS, Ebola and many more.
 An effective and innovative technology backed by sound science, Tru-D is on a mission to eradicate HAIs making hospitals safer places for patients and staff.

 Tru-D’s Philips, low-pressure mercury vapor bulbs provide the most efficient delivery of UVC energy.
 Unlike any of its competitors, Tru-D safely and effectively destroys all pathogens in its path from one placement in the room without the risk of human error for calculating cycle time or position.
 Xenon flash lamps and other unmeasured UV lights, while they may use UVC lamps, have no way of calculating the UVC dose needed for each location to determine the positioning or time necessary to disinfect accurately, nor can they reach shadowed or hidden surfaces.

 Tru-D’s single placement positioning allows you to work smarter, not harder, implementing seamlessly into any hospital’s workflow.
 While Tru-D completes a disinfection cycle, environmental services workers are free to complete other tasks, rather than having to move the robot to multiple positions.
 Once the cleaning cycle is complete, Tru-D automatically shuts down and sends an audio and/or text message alert to the operator that disinfection is complete.
 Tru-D provides a workflow guarantee that ensures integration into labor management and avoids the need for additional full-time employees dedicated to Tru-D.